-"Primary Producer" means a Person that is involved in the primary production of an agricultural product and includes an owner of the land who rents their land to a Primary Producer.
+"Primary Producer" A Person that is involved in the primary production of an agricultural product and includes an owner of the land who rents their land to a Primary Producer.
+For additional eligibility details please see section 4.3 Eligibility Requirements.

-"Processor" means a Person that processes an agricultural product from one form to another form that is irreversible in nature within the overall agri-food supply chain, whether or not the agricultural product is used for human consumption.
+"Processor" A Person that processes an agricultural product from one form to another form that is irreversible in nature within the overall agri-food supply chain, whether or not the agricultural product is used for human consumption.
 For greater certainty, this includes cutting, packaging and washing.
+For additional eligibility details please see section 4.3 Eligibility Requirements.